hbertiche/NeuralColliders/README.md

 <h4>Objects</h4>
 Put your OBJ files in this folder.
 It will also expect NPY files in this folder. 'data.py' automatically places NPY in this folder.<br>
-Currently it is empty due to submission size limit.
+Currently it is empty due to size.